 Maximum flow depths were obtained from Priest and others (2013a,b,c,d,e,f), while the maximum momentum flux was derived from Priest and others (2014a,b,c,d,e,f).
 The unstructured computational grid data were converted to raster format for use in Hazus by using the Esri® ArcGIS Spatial Analyst Natural Neighbor tool.
-We specified a 3-m (~10 ft) grid resolution, noting that the mean distance between points in the terrestrial regions within the XXL1 tsunami zone was ~5 m (~16 ft).
-The Hazus tsunami building damage and casualty fragility curve parameters (determined by engineers) are based on median rather than the maximum depth and momentum flux values (FEMA, 2017, section 4.6).
+We specified a 3-m (\sim 10 ft) grid resolution, noting that the mean distance between points in the terrestrial regions within the XXL1 tsunami zone was \sim 5 m (\sim 16 ft).
+The Hazus tsunami building damage and casualty fragility curve parameters (determined by engineers) are based on median rather than maximum depth and momentum flux values (FEMA, 2017, section 4.6).
 To that end, the raster data were subsequently converted to both median depth and median momentum flux using a 0.66 multiplier; the results were also converted to non-SI (English) units for use in Hazus.

 Wave arrival times at the tsunami runup limit were obtained from data originally developed by Priest and others (2013a,b,c,d,e,f).
 As documented by Bauer and others (2020), an independent spreadsheet that implements the Hazus tsunami casualty model was developed to facilitate analysis and reporting of injuries and fatalities resulting from a tsunami (see Section 2.6).
 The original approach relied on an average wave arrival time unique to the five communities studied.
 For this project, however, we modified the spreadsheet to support per-record maximum wave arrival times at the tsunami runup limit (in minutes).
-This was necessary due to the large variation in maximum wave arrival times observed along the Oregon coast and especially up the various estuaries (e.g., the Columbia or Tillamook estuary).
-For example, in Warrenton, Clatsop County, the wave arrival time ranges from 34 minutes for a tsunami wave arriving from the ocean at the Delaura Beach Lane/Ridge Road tsunami exit point, compared with 60 minutes for a tsunami wave traveling up the Alder Creek drainage on the Columbia River and arriving at the exit point at SW 9th Street and Ridge Road (Gabel and Allan, 2016).
-Such differences would have significant ramifications for the calculation of casualties.
-To resolve this limitation, we used the evacuation flow zone polygons defined in our various Beat The Wave studies to associate a group of buildings with a particular tsunami safety point, or exit point.
+This was necessary due to the large variation in maximum wave arrival times observed along the Oregon coast and especially up the various estuaries (e.g., the Columbia or Yaquina estuary).
+For example, in Yaquina Bay, Lincoln County, the wave arrival time ranges from 28 minutes for a tsunami wave arriving at the Nye Beach turnaround, compared with 33 minutes for a tsunami wave traveling up the Yaquina River and arriving at an exit point at Running Springs Road.
+Although only a 5-minute difference, it is sufficient to influence the calculation of casualties.
+To resolve this limitation, we used the evacuation flow zone polygons defined in our various "Beat the Wave" studies to associate a group of buildings with a particular tsunami safety point, or exit point.
 We then determined the maximum wave arrival time at a particular watershed's exit point and assigned that value (in minutes) to the polygon.
 All buildings within that watershed were then associated, via a spatial overlay, with that wave arrival time.
-In some open coast communities, such as Arch Cape, the maximum wave arrival time varies only slightly, and a single value was assigned to all buildings.
-Wave arrival times for areas located outside our detailed Beat the Wave investigations were defined based on average wave arrival times for that particular area of coast.
+In some open coast communities, such as Gleneden Beach, the maximum wave arrival time varies only slightly, and a single value was assigned to all buildings.
+Wave arrival times for areas located outside our detailed "Beat the Wave" investigations were defined based on average wave arrival times for that particular area of coast.